Skip to content

 You can see below how the cost of the exact same $1,000,000 base policy on a 45-year-old Preferred Male varies between $18,400 – $21,090 depending on the insurance company.
 Furthermore, the internal rate of return (IRR) of just the base premium also has a wide range of variance between the major mutual companies as well as some mutual holding companies.

 Keep in mind that this is only for a pure base whole life insurance policy without any term insurance rider or paid up additions rider (PUA) to streamline costs or enhance performance.
-But this is important because the efficiency of a Whole Life company’s base premium is usually indicative of how potent their Paid-Up Additions are since PUAs are often just mini over-funded versions of the base.
+But this is important because the efficiency of a Whole Life company’s base premium is usually indicative of how potent their Paid-Up Additions are, since PUAs are often just mini over-funded versions of the base.

 You can see clearly that Penn Mutual’s Guaranteed® Whole Life base policy has one of the lowest premiums cost of the group, as well as the strongest IRR for long-term performance of their cash value and death benefit.